Striking the right balance when you’re raising a young athlete

 But that experience has also given me a first-hand insight into how much things have changed over the years, and particularly since I was a young athlete myself.
 These days, standing on the sidelines with other parents, I hear a lot of talk around how much more training our kids are doing, the increased expectations on families, how much longer sports seasons are, the increased number of competitions and just how many sports are on offer.

-So, the challenge for me, as both a parent and an exercise scientist (and a taxi-mum!), is to help my kids navigate and live their love of sport in a way that’s healthy for them.
+So, the challenge for me, as both a parent and a sports and exercise scientist (and a taxi-mum!), is to help my kids navigate and live their love of sport in a way that’s healthy for them.
 Because for very active kids, as opposed to children who perhaps play just the one sport on a Saturday morning, there is a risk of doing too much activity.
 Potential problems associated with that range from the physical to the psychological, and you can read more about those here).
 For my own children, I always bear the following things in mind.